rkociniewski/palindrome-checker/docs/GIT_HOOKS_FAQ.md

 # 3. CI/CD Secrets (GitHub/GitLab)
 # Settings → Secrets → Actions

-# 4. Android Keystore (for signing)
-# Store keystore separately, reference in build
 ```

 ### Q: How do I use secrets from local.properties?